Jokowi: no tolerance for slow and convoluted public services - ExBulletin

 Jokowi: no tolerance for slow and convoluted public services

+Liputan6.com, Jakarta President Joko Widodo or Jokowi has stated that poor public services can reduce the confidence and credibility of state administrators.
+For that, he said, public administrators need to be better, responsive and faster.

-“Public service providers have to be better.
-Community demands continue to increase.
-There will be no tolerance for slow and convoluted service.
-There is no room for hostile and callous service. to change, “he said during a 2021 audience speech.
-Assignment of high service standard conformance predicates, Wednesday (12/29/21).
+“Public service providers need to be better, people’s demands continue to increase.
+There will be no tolerance for those whose services are slow and convoluted.
+There is no room for hostile and callous services.
+“Jokowi explained at the High Compliance Standard award ceremony. of the Civil Service this year 2021 virtually, Wednesday (12/29/2021).

-He said public service providers need to change the way they think, how to react and how to work with a results-oriented focus to achieve great service.
-Respond to the expectations and needs of the community quickly and accurately.

-Even so, Jokowi said, to produce excellent service, it takes commitment, joint efforts, synergy between institutions, lasting efforts, long discipline, system transformation, governance, state changes. spirit and work culture.
+He reminded public administrators not to be satisfied with what has been done as the world situation is constantly changing.
+Jokowi called on public administrators to change the way they work and move towards achieving great service.

+“Meeting the expectations and needs of the community quickly and accurately.
+Great public service does not happen on its own, requires commitment, requires joint effort, synergy between institutions, requires continuous effort, long discipline, a transformation of the system, a transformation of governance, changes of mindset and a change in the work culture, ”he said.

 Sources